Parking tickets on private land

 - Use the template letter to challenge a parking ticket - you broke the car parking rules but had a good reason

 If you get a ticket and you don’t think you should have to pay, you can decide not to pay and not to reply to the parking operator.
-It is possible that the parking operator will take enforcement action in order to recover the charge although in practice a threat of this nature may not be followed through as the amount of money being demanded is usually quite small.
+You should keep the ticket and any other paperwork or evidence.
+It is possible that the parking operator will take enforcement action in order to recover the charge.
+In practice a threat of this nature may not be followed through as the amount of money being demanded is usually quite small.
 A parking operator has no power to recover a parking charge without first taking court action.

-The company may continue to send requests to pay and you can continue to ignore these unless they decide to take you to the small claims court.
+The company may continue to send requests to pay and if you continue to ignore these they may decide to take you to the sheriff court.
 If the parking operator does take you to court, you may be able to defend the action, for example, on the grounds that the signage in the car park was unclear and/or that the fee being demanded is unreasonably high.
 In July 2015, an expert legal opinion stated that consumers can challenge tickets issued by private car parks, and for the first time has set out the grounds on which they can do so, although it was made before the court case about high charges.
+A court may decide that you did breach a contract with the parking operator and that you must pay the charges.

 If the company keeps contacting you, you can ask them to stop harassing you.
-If the company behaves badly, you can also report to this to the landowner or to an Accredited Trade Association (ATA), such as the British Parking Association or the Independent Parking Committee if the company is a member.
+If the company behaves badly, you can also report to this to the landowner or to an Accredited Trade Association (ATA), such as the British Parking Association or the International Parking Community (IPC) if the company is a member.

-If the company is a member of an Accredited Trade Association (ATA), like the British Parking Association or the Independent Parking Committee, their procedures can be followed to complain against the parking ticket.
+If the company is a member of an Accredited Trade Association (ATA), like the British Parking Association or the International Parking Community (IPC), their procedures can be followed to complain against the parking ticket.
 Members of the BPA should wait 28 days before sending a final demand.
 Members of the IPC should wait 14 days before sending their final warning letter.
+You may be able to appeal using Alternative Dispute Resolution.

 If you are complaining because of a lack of clear signs or because a BPA member has breached their code of practice, the car park operator may be committing a breach of the consumer protection regulations and you may want them to be reported to your local Trading Standards Office, so they can investigate your complaint.
 You can do this by contacting the Citizens Advice consumer service.
 It can also help with any queries about tickets for parking on private land.